 As these swaps typically mature earlier than loans, we are exposed to potential cash flow mismatches arising from the risk that counterparties may not roll over maturing swaps with us to support the continual funding of loans.
-We mitigate this risk by setting triggers on the number of swaps transacted with the market and making conservative assumptions on the cash flow behaviour of swaps under our cash flow maturity gap analysis (see Section 7.2 on page 93).
+We mitigate this risk by setting triggers on the number of swaps transacted with the market and making conservative assumptions on the cash flow behaviour of swaps under our cash flow maturity gap analysis (refer to Section 7.2 on page 87).

 Overseas locations are encouraged but not required to centralise the majority of their borrowing and deployment of funds with our head office, taking into account the relevant regulatory restrictions while maintaining a commensurate level of presence and participation in the local funding markets.
-Intra-group funding transactions are priced with reference to the prevailing market rates and parameters set within the Group Funds Transfer Pricing policy.